billstclair/elm-dynamodb/dynamodb-setup.md

 Click the orange "Create table" button.

 It will take a few seconds to create the table.
 It will have a link on the "Tables" page when it's ready.

+Set the "Capacity Mode", high enough for your application.
+I use "On-demand".

-There's a lot you can do from there, but you can often just write code (or use the example UI).
+There's a lot you can do in the AWS console, but you can often just write code (or use the example UI).